-11.3.1.
-If a follower has 0 or less defense, that follower is destroyed.

-11.4.
-Handling Field Limits

-11.4.1.
-If there are more cards on a player's field than that field's limit, the player selects cards on that field equal to the limit and moves the other cards to their owner's cemetery.

-11.5.
-Handling EX Area Limits

-11.5.1.
-If there are more cards in a player's EX area than that EX area's limit, the player selects cards in that EX area equal to the limit and moves the other cards to their owner's cemetery.

-11.6.
-Handling Illegal Evolutions
+- 11.3.1.
+If a follower has 0 or less defense, that follower is destroyed. - 11.3.2.
+If a follower fought (8.4.9.2) with another follower which has Bane (12.14) after the previous instance of rules handling, the former is destroyed. - 11.3.2.1.
+For effects that refer to being "destroyed by abilities," destruction under rule 11.3.2 is considered destruction by a Bane ability. - 11.4.
+Handling Field Limits - 11.4.1.
+If there are more cards on a player's field than that field's limit, the player selects cards on that field equal to the limit and moves the other cards to their owner's cemetery. - 11.5.
+Handling EX Area Limits - 11.5.1.
+If there are more cards in a player's EX area than that EX area's limit, the player selects cards in that EX area equal to the limit and moves the other cards to their owner's cemetery. - 11.6.
+Handling Illegal Evolutions - 11.6.1.

-- 11.6.1.
 If a card in the evolve zone is not linked to a card on the field, that card is moved faceup to the evolve deck area. - 11.6.2.
 If a single card on the field is linked to more than one card in the evolve zone, its controller selects the evolve-zone card that was most recently linked to it (or one of them, if multiple cards were linked simultaneously).
 The link between the card on the field and the other evolve-zone cards is lost. - 11.6.3.
 If a single card in the evolve zone is linked to more than one card on the field, its controller selects the card on the field that was most recently linked to it (or one of them, if multiple cards were linked simultaneously).
-The link between the card in the evolve zone and the other cards on the field is lost.

-11.7.
-Handling Stack

-11.7.1.
-If a card on the field with Stack (13.3.2) has no Stack counters on it, that card is moved to its owner's cemetery.

-11.8.
-Handling Illegal Racing

-11.8.1.
-If a card in the race zone is not linked to a card on the field, that card is moved faceup to the evolve deck area.
+The link between the card in the evolve zone and the other cards on the field is lost. - 11.7.
+Handling Stack - 11.7.1.
+If a card on the field with Stack (13.3.2) has no Stack counters on it, that card is moved to its owner's cemetery. - 11.8.
+Handling Illegal Racing - 11.8.1.
+If a card in the race zone is not linked to a card on the field, that card is moved faceup to the evolve deck area. - 11.9.
+Handling Play Point Limits - 11.9.1.
+If a player's current number of play points exceeds their maximum play points, their current number of play points becomes equal to their maximum play points.